 The Australian and New Zealand Prime Ministers hold an annual Leaders’ Meeting, as part of a commitment by both governments to the importance of the relationship and an intention to strengthen links further, especially through deeper economic integration.
 The most recent Australia New Zealand Leaders’ Meeting was held in Auckland on 28 February 2015.
 Joint Statement by Prime Minister Abbott and Prime Minister Key February 2015

-In November 2012, Defence Ministers agreed to new initiatives to enhance practical defence cooperation including cross-crewing of Navy vessels, New Zealand participation in TALISMAN SABRE 2013 with embedded observers, and increased dialogue on regional security issues through a 1.5 Track Security Dialogue.
+Defence Ministers also recently agreed to new initiatives to enhance practical defence cooperation including cross-crewing of Navy vessels, the New Zealand Defence Force’s full participation in TALISMAN SABRE 2015, and increased dialogue on regional security issues through a 1.5 Track Security Dialogue.